Daniel T. Smith, Jr.

 Biography

-Dr. Daniel T. Smith Jr. is a dramaturg and theatre historian with research interests in seventeenth- and eighteenth-century French theatre, history of sexuality, and translation studies.
+Dr. Daniel T. Smith Jr. is a dramaturg, translator, director, and theatre historian with research interests in seventeenth- and eighteenth-century French theatre, history of sexuality, and translation studies.

 After studying French Literature at the University of Notre Dame, Dan earned degrees in Theatre from the University of Massachusetts Amherst (MFA) and Northwestern University (PhD).
-Dan has chaired the Theatre History Focus Group of the Association for Theatre in Higher Education (ATHE) and currently serves as an officer in ATHE’s Dramaturgy Focus Group.
+Dan has chaired the Theatre History Focus Group of the Association for Theatre in Higher Education (ATHE) and served as Conference Planner and Focus Group Representative for ATHE’s Dramaturgy Focus Group.
 He has previously taught Theatre Studies courses at the University of Massachusetts Amherst, Northwestern University, University of Illinois at Chicago, and The Theatre School at DePaul University.

 Dan is also a three-time Jeopardy!
 Champion (episodes aired February 2009).